Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 The above assumes you haven't previously set a Range value for this line, and it is starting at the default of 1.000.
 If you are just updating a previous calibration value, then multiply the result of the above division by the current Range setting to get the new setting.

 If you discover that your card inverts, be sure to enter the Range as a negative value so Daqarta will know to invert all input signals.
 After that, you won't have to consider the inversion issue again on that line.
 See Polarity Determination to determine output polarity.

 Make sure that RMS and Y-log are toggled off in the Spectrum control dialog.
 Obtain the spectral peak value with the cursor readout.
-As noted under Output Voltage Method, you can use the Spectrum Cursor Track option to automatically position the solid cursor at the peak, and use the Spectrum Cursor Peak option to correct for spectral leakage.
-Read the (calibrated) Input level, then read the reported output level.
+You can use the Spectrum Cursor Track option to automatically position the solid cursor at the peak, and use the Spectrum Cursor Peak option to correct for spectral leakage.
+Read the (now calibrated) Input level, then read the reported output level.

 The true Wave Out range is the current range times the input voltage divided by the reported output voltage:

 However, the above calculation does not consider the sound card output and input impedances.
 The situation is a voltage divider that reduces the true input voltage Vi at the sound card's ADC, relative to the true no-load sound card output Vo: